digiltd/oh-rtd-test/Comet-Visu.md

 ## Installation

 * Copy the addon org.openhab.io.cv*.jar to the openHAB addon folder
-* Then just extract the release folder of the downloaded CometVisu archive in openHAB´s webapps folder and rename it to, e.g. cometVISU.
+* Then just extract the "release" folder (the one which contains the index.html file) of the downloaded CometVisu archive in openHAB´s webapps folder and rename it to, e.g. cometVISU.

 ## Configuration